Chaitalykundu/Web-Development/01-HTML/1-Basics/02-Tags/theory.md

 - Example : `<u>` and `</u>` will **underline** text.

-- You must include the slash ( / ) in the closing tag in order for the pair to work.
+- You must include the slash ( / ) in the closing tag in order to the pair to work.

-- This is also called Paired tag
+- This is also called **Paired tag**

 &nbsp;